mishguruorg/react-html5video/README.md

 # react-html5video

+__Mish guru version__
+This version works with snapshot testing, a PR has been submitted to upstream.
+In order to build this package please use node7

 A customizeable HoC (Higher Order Component) for HTML5 Video that allows custom and configurable controls with i18n and a11y.

 V2 API has changed and is not backwards compatible.
 You can find the old documentation [here](https://github.com/mderrick/react-html5video/blob/1.4.0/README.md).